Department of Health and Social Care

 • SWOT analysis: Strengths, weakness, opportunities and threats

-• Discuss as a group good and poor learning experience
+• Discuss good and poor learning experience

-• Time management exercise e.g., Covey’s ‘4-quadrant time
+• Time management exercise e.g.,

-management matrix’
+Covey’s ‘4- quadrant time management matrix’

 Resourcing Learning